andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 `federation.loa`
 : A list of Level of Assurance profiles that this provider fulfills according to the federation third party.
 Each level is indentified by a URI.

+`federation.endpoints.globallogout`
+: The global logout endpoint, accepting logout requests as described in the section *Global Logout*

 <!--